weihj1999/autootc/terraform/README.md

 <h2>Structure</h2>

-beginner - examples for the beginer to understand terrafrom, and operation OTC with terraform. extelb - create two tomcat servers and a loadbalancer before them
+beginner - examples for the beginer to understand terrafrom, and operation OTC with terraform.<br>
+extelb - create two tomcat servers and a loadbalancer before them

 <h2>Contact:</h2>